Getting Started with Remote Support

 5. The portal admin can now approve or deny the request.
 If the request is approved, the end user is prompted to allow the connection:

-6. By clicking Yes, the secure tunnel and just-in-time server session is initialized, and the portal user is now connected to a Remote Support session – sharing the screen and input (if enabled - see Specify View Only for portal admin) directly in the browser.
+6. By clicking Yes, the secure tunnel and just-in-time server session is initialized, and the portal user is connected to a Remote Support session – sharing the screen and input directly in the browser (if enabled - see Specify View Only for portal admin).

 Starting Remote Support (IT admin initiated)